Lecture Notes in Cosmology: Anisotropies in the Cosmic Microwave Background

 {\rightskip=3truepc\leftskip=3truepc {\it Long the realm of armchair philosophers, the study of the origins and evolution of the universe became a physical science with falsifiable theories} 0.10 in \centerline{\it ---Wayne Hu, PhD Thesis} 0.20 in }

-In this Chapter we attack the hierarchy of Boltzmann equations that we have found for photons and present an approximate, semi-analytic solution which will allow us to understand the temperature correlation in the CMB sky and its relation with the cosmological parameters.
-Our scope is to understand the features of the angular, temperature-temperature power spectrum in Fig.~\ref{Fig:PlanckCTT}.
+In this chapter, we address the hierarchy of Boltzmann equations that we have found for photons and present an approximate, semi-analytic solution that will allow us to understand the temperature correlation in the CMB sky and its relation to the cosmological parameters.
+Our scope is to understand the features of the CMB power spectra.
+In these spectra, the definition